arichornlover/YouTubeRebornPlus/README.md

 1. **Cercube**: Hide Cast button is not working.

-2. **iSponsorBlock**: the modified time doesn't show up in the seek bar
+2. **iSponsorBlock**: the modified time doesn't show up in the seek bar.

 3. **YTUHD**: Stuttering on 4K videos (sometimes).